FAQ

 What are the system requirements?

-The legacy version supports Windows 98 through 7.
+But all is not lost!
+The legacy version supports Windows 98 through 8.
 See the legacy page for more details.

 Will there be a Mac or Linux version?

-Eventually.
-I have been planning to include Mac and Linux as supported platforms via the Mono framework, but I eventually decided against it due to complexity – it has been hard enough to finish NPS for Windows as it is.
+I had originally been planning to include Mac and Linux as supported platforms via the Mono framework, but I eventually decided against it due to complexity – it has been hard enough to finish NPS for Windows as it is.
 Additionally, the results of using Mono were less than satisfactory on those platforms.
-Perhaps someday in the future NPS will run on Mac and Linux, but for now, the plan is to continue Windows development only.

 What do the version numbers and channels mean?
 Why did the version number jump by several numbers?